David Salle

-David Salle (born September 28, 1952; last name pronounced "Sally") is a Pictures Generation American painter, printmaker, photographer, and stage designer.
+David Salle (born September 28, 1952; last name pronounced "Sally") is an American Postmodern painter, printmaker, photographer, and stage designer.
 Salle was born in Norman, Oklahoma, and lives and works in East Hampton, New York.
 He earned a BFA and MFA from the California Institute of the Arts, Valencia, California, where he studied with John Baldessari.
-Salle’s work first came to public attention in New York in the early 1980s.
+Salle’s work first came to public attention in New York City in the early 1980s.

 Biography

 David Salle was born to Russian Jewish immigrant parents on September 28, 1952, in Norman, Oklahoma, but grew up in Wichita, Kansas.
 He developed an interest in art at a very young age, spending his childhood and teenage years in art classes provided by a local art organization.
-At the age of eight or nine, he began taking life-drawing classes at the Wichita Art Association.
+At an early age he began taking life-drawing classes at the Wichita Art Association.
 During high school, he attended outside art classes three days a week.

 After graduating from high school, Salle attended the California Institute of the Arts.
 There he trained and studied under John Baldessari, whom he credits for showing him a path to his artistry.
 Salle earned his BFA in three years, then received his MFA in two.

-After graduating, Salle relocated to New York, where he worked with Vito Acconci.
-During this time, he established a working partnership with Mary Boone, a renowned gallery owner, and still works with her to this day.

-Around the same time, Salle was hired by the American Ballet Theatre to design set and costumes.
-His work with dancer and choreographer Karole Armitage made the ballet a success, and Salle and Armitage fell in love.
-They eventually broke up, but continued to work together as friends.
+After graduating, Salle relocated to New York City, where he worked for Vito Acconci.
+During this time, he established a working partnership with Mary Boone.
+Around the same time, Salle was hired by the American Ballet Theatre to design set and costumes for dancer and choreographer Karole Armitage.

 In 1995, Salle made his Hollywood directorial debut with Search and Destroy, starring Christopher Walken and Griffin Dunne and produced by Martin Scorsese.
-The film met with mixed reactions.
-Salle now lives in East Hampton, New York.
+The film met with very negative reactions.